PySpark filter()

 .show(truncate=False)

-|[James, , Smith]|[Java, Scala, C++]|OH |M |
+#|[James, , Smith]|[Java, Scala, C++]|OH |M |

 9. Filtering on Nested Struct columns

-If your DataFrame consists of nested struct columns, you can use any of the above syntaxes to filter the rows based on the nested column.
+In case your DataFrame consists of nested struct columns, you can use any of the above syntaxes to filter the rows based on the nested column.

 df.filter(df.name.lastname == "Williams") \